srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Lab-Scenario-Preview/Module10.md

-# Lab Scenario Preview: AZ-900: Describe Azure architecture and services

-## Lab 10 - Create a VM with PowerShell
+# Lab Scenario Preview: Lab 10 - Create a VM with PowerShell

-### Lab overview
+## Lab overview

 In this walkthrough, we will configure the Cloud Shell, use Azure PowerShell module to create a resource group and virtual machine, and review Azure Advisor recommendations.